-As of August 7, 2013, Aspen Group had borrowed approximately \$245,000 under its line of credit and had approximately \$989,000 in cash, of which \$325,000 was restricted.
-The restricted cash is comprised of approximately \$60,000 in Title IV accounts that may be disbursed to Aspen Group in the future if participating students complete their given courses, and approximately \$265,000 pledged as security in the form of a letter of credit as required by the DOE.
-Aspen Group is planning to conduct a future offering to raise up to \$4 million from the sale of equity securities in a private placement offering.
-These proceeds will be used to meet cash flow deficits and to accelerate the growth of the business.
-If our future contemplated offering is not successful and we are unable to raise capital by other means, we believe that, with our current available cash along with anticipated revenues, we will need to reduce operating expenses.
-See "Risk Factors."
+As of October 10, 2013, Aspen Group had borrowed approximately \$245,000 under its line of credit and had approximately \$1,932,000 in cash, of which approximately \$286,000 was restricted.
+The restricted cash is comprised of approximately \$21,000 in Title IV accounts that may be disbursed to Aspen Group in the future if participating students complete their given courses, and approximately \$265,000 pledged as security in the form of a letter of credit as required by the DOE.

+Aspen Group believes that, with its current available cash, and anticipated tuition revenues, it will have sufficient funds to meet its anticipated cash needs for the next 12 months.